jorycz/iMac-5K-display-convert/README.md

 ### Connecting and first testing

 When all parts arrives, test driver board and current board.
 Pay attention to details.
-Cables must be positioned exactly like on pictures.
+Cables must be positioned exactly as on pictures.

 | Brightness cable connection to display | LVDS cable connection to display |
 | --- | --- |
 | ![bcable](cimages/800_cable%20display%20backlight.jpeg) | ![lvds](cimages/800_cable%20display%20connection%20-%20to%20lcd.jpeg) |

 Connect cables to boards.
-Do not forget R1811 control strip.
+Do not forget R1811 control strip which is on the bottom right corner of driver board on this picture.

 ![borads test](cimages/1200_boards%20first%20testing.jpeg)